 Information on the businesses and industries that employ Engineering Technologies graduates and on wages and locations for those in the field.
-Computer Systems Design is the industry that employs the most Engineering Technologies majors both by share and by number, though the highest paying industry for Engineering Technologies majors, by average wage, is Not specified retail trade.
+Computer Systems Design is the industry that employs the most Engineering Technologies majors both by share and by number, though the highest paying industry for Engineering Technologies majors, by average wage, is Offices of physicians.

 Data on the critical and distinctive skills necessary for those working in the Engineering Technologies field from the Bureau of Labor Statistics.
 Engineering Technologies majors need many skills, but most especially Reading Comprehension.
 The revealed comparative advantage (RCA) shows that Engineering Technologies majors need more than the average amount of Repairing, Equipment Maintenance, and Installation.